salvatore-lorenzo/quantum-palermo-home/content/admin/_index.md

       <h1>Quantum Theory Group in Palermo</h1>
       <p>We are a large team, based in the Department of Physics and Chemistry at University of Palermo, exploring the theory of quantum systems and processes.
       <p>
       We address frontier questions in the engineering, control, characterisation and exploitations of quantum states and resources.
-The expertise of the members of our group spans sa large range of topics, from Quantum Optics to Condensed Matter and Statistical Physics, from Quantum Information Processing to Open System Dynamics and Artificial Intelligence.
+The expertise of the members of our group spans a large range of topics, from Quantum Optics to Condensed Matter and Statistical Physics, from Quantum Information Processing to Open System Dynamics and Artificial Intelligence.
 We also enjoy exploring the intricacies of the foundations of quantum mechanics from an information theoretic standpoint.
       <img src="foto_gruppo_3.jpeg" alt="Image" style="max-width: 100%; margin-right: 20px;">
       <p>
       A key aim of our research is the development of theoretical frameworks of prompt experimental translation to understand the interplay between quantum resources, non-equilibrium physics, and control.